bespinian/blog/content/posts/run-a-cicd-server-on-cloud-foundry.md

 ### Create Email Server

-Now it's time to create an email server so Strider can send out invitations or notifications via email.
+Now it's time to create an email server, so Strider can send out invitations or notifications via email.
 Visit the [Mailgun website](https://www.mailgun.com) and create an account.
 This will provide you with a sandbox domain and some credentials:

 ![Mailgun Credentials](/images/mailgun.png)